SwiftNemesis/Codepath/README.md

 #### As stated before, hit n for the rest of the prompts.
 This process should take anywhere from 5-15 minutes.
 #### Now you have created a mhn-admin VM and are ready to create the Honeypot :)
 <img src="mhn-admin.gif">

+#### The below gif shows you how to access the MHN-Admin website console using the username and password you created.
 <img src="mhn-admin-website.gif">

 ### Dionaea Honeypot Deployment